nuclearspike/lenderassist/README.md

 ## Chrome Omnibar

 1. In Chrome's URL/Search bar, just type "kiva cattle" and the extension will automatically send that query to Kiva's lend tab.
-2. If you type "kiva" it will also display some popular Kiva pages that you can immediately jump to.
+2. If you type "kiva" and start typing another word it will also display some popular Kiva pages that you can immediately jump to.

 ## Loan Pages